 When a player or team has no more balls to play with, the other player or team must then throw the remaining balls and try to place them as close as possible to the target jack ball.
 The winner of a set becomes the first player in the next set, starting from the finish position of the previous set’s goal.

 At each end, the player or team with the closest ball to the jack wins the game.
 They score one point for each of their balls that is closer than the closest ball belonging to an opponent.
 For example, if the two closest balls belong to team number 1, then team number 1 scores two points for the set.
 At the end of the set, both teams determine which team has the closest ball to the jack.
 A full game is won by scoring 13 points or the total you choose to play.

 - Have a diameter between 7,05 cm (minimum) and 8 cm (maximum)

 - Have a weight between 650 grams (minimum) and 800 grams (maximum)

 “Tu tires ou tu pointes ?”

 “Do you shoot or do you aim?”

 That’s the question you’ll always hear near a petanque court in France.
-You can differentiate between two types of players:
+We can differentiate two types of players.

-- The pointer (=le pointeur) must get as close as possible with his balls (don’t worry, the French make jokes about “boules”) to the jack.
-For this first category, it’s all about aiming.
+- The pointer (= le pointeur) must get as close as possible with his balls (don’t worry, the French make jokes about “boules”) to the jack.
+This first category, it’s all about aiming.
 If successful, the team will only play when the other team manages to get closer to the jack.
 This role is a matter of delicacy.